niwinz/django-sites/docs/index.rst

 ----------------

-* This package is compatible with django-jinja and automaticaly exposes `sites_resolve` global function on jinja templates context.
+* This package is compatible with django-jinja and automaticaly exposes `sites_reverse` global function on jinja templates context.